GoogleChrome/developer.chrome.com/site/en/docs/devtools/changelog/2020/06/index.md

 The performance score formula has also been reweighted to better reflect the users’ loading experience.

-{% img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/1Tmmm0bSZ1g2G5LRgt2p.png", alt="New performance metrics in Lighthouse 6.0", width="800", height="455" %}
+{% Img src="image/BrQidfK9jaQyIHwdw91aVpkPiib2/1Tmmm0bSZ1g2G5LRgt2p.png", alt="New performance metrics in Lighthouse 6.0", width="800", height="455" %}

 Chromium issue [#772558][8]